CSV is the only file type that can be uploaded to the Keatext text analytics platform.

 Adding a CSV file to your sources

 Once your CSV file is properly prepared, you're ready to upload it for analysis.
-On the Sources page, add your new source from the files on your stored on your computer.
+On the Sources page, add your new source from the files stored on your computer.

 Configuring your data fields